jeffgbutler/CarvelWorkshop/kapp-packaging/README.md

 One issue we've not addressed is that we had to manually install the package in our cluster with kapp using the yaml generated when we created the package.
 That is not ideal - we don't want to copy that yaml around to all our clusters.
-Kapp packaging supports publising package information in a package repository that can easliy be added to any cluster.
+Kapp packaging supports publishing package information in a package repository that can easily be added to any cluster.

 ### Cluster Cleanup